davidmorford/BuildKit/Readme.md

 ## Version Control

-* BuildKit has been used with Subversion and Git.
+* BuildKit has been used with Subversion, Git and Mercurial.
 In Subversion, the entire directory structure is usually placed in /trunk and the contents of the trunk is branched or tagged, creating development snapshots or release version tag that are completely buildable.
 With Git, BuildKit can be easily used as the root of a project repo with a single library and demo application (as is frequent on many public GitHub projects) or in a manner similar to Subversion where numerous libraries and applications live within a master and multiple branches or tags can be used.

 ## Xcode Project Templates

 Xcode projects created with the BuildKit Application or Static Library project templates.
-(Finish this up...)

 ### Libraries

 Should be created in the Libraries folder.
-I have a Vendors for libraries from others that I just drop into an empty BuildKit Library project and change the #import headers.
+I have a Vendors for libraries from others that I drop into an empty BuildKit Library project, change the #import headers and have something maintainable.

 ### Applications